-The ascent rate is shown graphically along the right hand side.
-When the maximum allowed ascent rate is exceeded, the lower segments start to blink with the top segment staying solid, indicating that the maximum ascent rate has been exceeded continuously or that the current ascent rate is significantly above the allowed rate.
+The ascent rate is displayed graphically along the right hand side with a vertical bar.
+When the maximum allowed ascent rate is exceeded, the lower segment of the bar starts to blink with the top segment staying solid, indicating that the maximum ascent rate has been exceeded.